sourcegraph/about/content/blogposts/2024/cody-jetbrains-6-0-14-release.md

 ## Updates to Cody’s UI hints

 When you highlight a code selection, Cody provides an inline hint — `Ctrl + Alt + ↵ to Edit` — next to your selection.
-This hint is now shown _below** **_the last line of the selection to be less intrusive.
-It also isn’t shown when you only select a single line of code, which prevents it from appearing when you’re not intentionally editing a code selection (or when you use Find/Replace and highlight multiple single-line selections).
+This hint is now shown _below_ the last line of the selection to be less intrusive.
+It also isn’t shown when you only select a single line of code, which prevents it from appearing when you’re not intentionally editing a code selection (such as when you use Find/Replace and highlight multiple single-line selections).

 <Video
   source={{